Politics of Honduras: Presidency of Juan Orlando Hernandez (2014-2022)

 After the presidential period of Porfirio "Pepe" Lobo Sosa 2010–2014, Juan Orlando Hernandez defeated Xiomara Castro, wife of ousted former president Manuel Zelaya, in the general elections in November 2013.

 During the first years of his presidency the economic growth helped to improve the infrastructure of the main cities.
 However, unemployment and social unrest increased during his first term.
 He opened the possibility of changing the constitution, enraging a considerable part of the population.
 In 2015, the supreme court of Honduras removed a single-term limit for the country's presidency.
 President Juan Orlando Hernandez was re-elected in 2017, winning the election through an alleged electoral fraud that produced constant protests and violence in the streets.

 In 2019, Juan Orlando Hernández's younger brother Juan Antonio “Tony” Hernández was brought to trial in New York for drug trafficking.
 He was convicted of all four charges against him, including drug trafficking and lying to authorities.

 In September 2020, Honduran President Juan Orlando Hernandez announced that Honduras will relocate its embassy to Israel from Tel Aviv to Jerusalem.
 Honduras became the third country in the world after the United States and Guatemala to establish embassies to Israel in Jerusalem.

 In January 2021, Honduras changed the country's constitution to make it almost impossible to legalize abortion in the future.
 Before that, Honduras was already one of few countries with a complete ban on abortion.
 The constitutional reform was supported by Honduran President Juan Orlando Hernandez's ruling National Party.
 Then-president, Juan Orlando Hernandez, was considered to be a divisive figure with political support within the country as well as vocal opposition from the public.

 On 28 November 2021, the former first lady Xiomara Castro, leftist presidential candidate of opposition Liberty and Refoundation Party, won 53% of the votes in the presidential election to become the first female president of Honduras.

-Presidency of Xiomara Castro (2022-)
+Presidency of Xiomara Castro (2022-2026)

 On 27 January 2022, Xiomara Castro was sworn in as Honduras' president.
 Her husband, Manuel Zelaya, held the same office from 2006 until 2009.

+Presidency of Nasry Asfura (2026-)

+27 January 2026, Nasry Asfura of the National Party was sworn in as president of Honduras after winning the 2025 general election.